-So I have these funny little tomatillos growing in my garden.
+You see, I have these funny little tomatillos that grow in my garden.
 I never planted them.
 They just appeared.
 Lots of gardeners in my neighborhood get them, so I think they are wild, or at least feral.
 There do happen to be a number of various “ground cherry” species growing all over the country, so I am not certain which one this is.
 All I can tell you is that this is a welcome weed.

 Making the sauce is kind of a production, like most good Mexican sauces.
 (Ever make mole?
 Not easy.)
-You put the tomatillos and garlic under a broiler to char, then add roasted green chiles — both hot and mild — cilantro, etc. and chop up everything in a food processor.
+You put the tomatillos and garlic on a grill or under a broiler to char, then add roasted green chiles — both hot and mild — cilantro, etc. and chop up everything in a food processor.

-Once you have that done, its easy.
+Once you have your salsa verde, its easy.
 Keep in mind that tomatillos are acidic.
 For geeks, their average pH is 3.8, which is only a little milder than an orange.
-This means your chili will be acidic, too.
-That means you can can it, which in my opinion is a far better way to deal with this sauce.
-I’ll post a recipe for canned salsa verde soon, but I have a starter recipe for it below.
+This means your chile verde will be acidic, too.
+So go easy on the lime until you’ve tasted it.

 - 3 to 4 pounds wild boar or pork shoulder